 One couple who has entrusted Ken with their Irish Draught horses for many years is Gordon and Olivia Bradley.

-Under Ken's guidance their mares, Hard Silver, won a supreme championship at Tullamore and a colt by French Buffett won the Jed O'Dwyer Trophy for champion foal at Limerick Show.
+Under Ken’s guidance their mares, Hard Silver, won a supreme championship at Tullamore and a colt by French Buffett won the Jed O’Dwyer Trophy for a champion foal at Limerick Show.

 One of the most valuable Irish Draught bloodlines currently at the farm will strike a chord with many breeders.
 “It was only by chance we ended up with the dam of the RID stallion Coolcronan Wood as part of a job lot.
 We had no idea who she was when we bought her,” Ken recalls.

 Though now deceased Augusta’s Vintage has left her legacy through a number of well-bred offspring, most notably a young mare by Rosheen Yeats.